How to Set Boundaries After Burnout (Without Guilt or Pressure)

 In reality, the opposite is often true.

-Boundaries do not remove connection.
+Boundaries don’t remove connection.

 They make sustainable connection possible.